robot-in-sky/myfirstbot/README.md

 1. Clone this repository

-2. Change the name of `.env.example` to `.env` and set all environment variables as you need
+2. Change the name of `env/.env.example` to `.env` and set all environment variables as you need

 3. Change password for redis in build/redis.conf (`requirepass` and `masterauth`).
 Set same password in `.env` (`REDIS_PASSWORD`).